 Some Tantra practitioners focus on breathwork and energetic connection and do not touch their clients.
 Other practitioners have full sexual experiences with their clients and everything in between.
 Each Tantric practitioner will have a different approach to Tantra.
 In order to get the most out of your sessions, it is important to be clear with your practitioner about what you are looking to gain from studying Tantra.
 Make sure their expertise in the art lines up with your goals.

 Unlike Sex Surrogacy and Sexological Bodywork (the other modalities that involves two-way nudity or one-way nudity), Tantric practices have not been approved by any state or governing bodies in the US.
-Thus, some of the practices may cross over into illegal sex work.
-While criminalizing sex work is not an effective way to deal with it in our society, it currently remains illegal.
-For your personal safety, it is important to know the laws of your state and your personal boundaries before seeking out a Tantra practitioner.
+It is important to know the laws of your state and your personal boundaries before seeking out a Tantra practitioner.

 What to Expect from a Tantra Session

 Often, the first thing a practitioner will address with you is breathwork.
 Many of us subconsciously hold our breath throughout the day.
 People also hold their breath when trying to have an orgasm.
 Bearing down, holding your breath, and trying to “make” yourself come is one way to have an orgasm.
 But there are other ways to achieve orgasm.
 By learning how to move breath throughout the body, one can experience other types of orgasms.

 Then there are tantric practitioners who specialize in tantric massage.
 This type of session is useful for learning more about your body – what you find pleasurable, your potential for intimacy and connection, and what areas are prime spots for growth.

 A Tantric massage may include:

 - Elements of traditional massage